jachin/much-select-elm/README.md

 The `placeholder` attribute is used to set the placeholder in the text input of the `<much-select>`.
 Just like in the `<input type="text">` it should only show up if the input is empty.

+##### `allow-custom-options`

+The `allow-custom-options` attribute will allow the user to add new options to the `<much-select>`, not just one of given ones.
+Of course, you will want to know when that's happened.
+You might be able to _just_ look at the value, but you might want to know when a custom option has been added too.
+For that there's the `customValueSelected` event.

 #### Options

 ### Events